wp-plugins/youtube-channel/readme.txt

 message: There is a per-IP or per-Referer restriction configured on your API key and the request does not match these restrictions.
 Please use the Google Developers Console to update your API key configuration if request from this IP or referer should be allowed.
 -->`

+We still strugling with that Google's restrictions.
+If you get final solution, please inform us asap.
 Try with following possible solutions:
-1. If you are using **Jetpack** plugin with enabled **Protect** sub plugin, disable it. (kudos to [yudhita](https://wordpress.org/support/profile/yudhita) for tip)
+1. If you are using **Jetpack** plugin with enabled **Protect** sub plugin, try to disable it. (kudos to [yudhita](https://wordpress.org/support/profile/yudhita) for tip)
 1. Try to remove restrictions by referer or IP in your **YouTube Data API Key** and refresh page after couple minutes.
-1. If that does not help, please try to create new API Key for Browser w/o restrictions (not to regenerate existing one).
+1. If that does not help, please try to create new  API Key for Server w/o restrictions (not to regenerate existing one).

-We still strugling with that Google's restrictions.
-If you get final solution, please inform us asap.
+If there is no `YTC ERROR` code in HTML source, visit APIs Explorer
+* If you wish to display videos from Channel then ]this page](https://developers.google.com/apis-explorer/#p/youtube/v3/youtube.search.list?safeSearch=none&order=date&part=snippet&maxResults=5&channelId=)
+* If you wish to display videos from Playlist, Favourites or Liked videos then [this page](https://developers.google.com/apis-explorer/#p/youtube/v3/youtube.playlistItems.list?part=snippet&maxResults=5&playlistId=)

+Append Channel ID or Playlist ID to the end of proper URL listed above, and click **Execute** button at the bottom of that page.
+1. If you receive some error, fix settings.
+1. If there is no error but you do not get any video in results - contact Google Support
+1. If there are video results but not displayed with YouTube Channel plugin - [contact us](https://wordpress.org/support/plugin/youtube-channel)

 = Where to find correct Channel ID and/or Vanity custom Name? =